 Learn About Our History

-The Center for Asbestos Related Disease (CARD) is a non-profit community based organization that evolved in response to raised awareness of wide spread asbestos exposure in the Libby area that surfaced in 1999.
-After the ATSDR (Agency for Toxic Substances and Disease Registry) screenings during 2000 and 2001 identified the high number of lung abnormalities, it became apparent to the community that long-term specialty care needed to be established in Libby.
+The Center for Asbestos Related Disease (CARD) is a non-profit community-based organization that evolved in response to raised awareness of the wide-spread asbestos exposure in the Libby, Montana area that came to light in 1999.
+After the Agency for Toxic Substances and Disease Registry (ATSDR) screenings during 2000 and 2001 identified the elevated prevalence of lung diseases, it became apparent to the community that long-term screening and specialty care needed to be established in Libby.
 CARD has an ongoing grant from the Center for Disease Control and Prevention (CDC) and ATSDR to continue this service.

 St. John’s Lutheran Hospital and the local medical community realized that the existing medical facilities would not be capable of handling the number of individuals the screenings identified as needing diagnosis and care.
 With this realization, St. John’s Lutheran Hospital, acting County Health Officer Dr. Brad Black, and concerned community members actively created the original Clinic Advisory Committee that resulted in the creation of CARD to address these needs.